 Copyright 2012 Qianqian Huang

 Huang, Qianqian.
-"Essays in empirical corporate finance: social networks, M&A, and financial distress." dissertation, University of Iowa, 2012.
+"Essays in empirical corporate finance: social networks, M&A, and financial distress."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.